john-kheir/home/docs/gettingstarted/docker.md

-## Installing G8OS on a Docker Container
+## Installing Core0 on a Docker Container

-The below steps will guide you through the process to setup core0 on a Docker container.
 Core0 is the `systemd` replacement for G8OS.

+The below steps will guide you through the process to setup Core0 on a Docker container.

 Steps: